aethnae/cloning/README.md

 Dependencies include *numpy* and *scipy* for conjugate gradients, *scikit-image* for file-reading and *matplotlib* for visualization.

-1. Open the directory in a unix-terminal and create a **virtual environment**
+1. Open the directory in a unix-terminal with bash and create a **virtual environment**

     ```Bash
     python -m venv venv